-Since joining Cambridge University Press and Assessment in 2005, I have worked on a wide range of projects, including research on progression routes, quality of marking and comparability of standards in high stakes examinations.
-I have also looked at subject choice (at AS/A level and in Higher Education), gender differences, the relationship between emotional intelligence and academic performance and the effects of modularity, maturity, multiple entry and re-sits on examination outcomes.
+Since joining Cambridge University Press & Assessment in 2005, I have worked on a wide range of projects, including research on subject choice, progression from general and vocational qualifications to further/higher education and employment, quality of marking, and comparability of standards in high stakes examinations.

 I hold a BSc in Mathematics and an MSc in Statistics from the University of Santiago de Compostela (Spain) and a PhD in Statistics from the University of Aberdeen.
 I conducted two years of my doctoral research on disease map modelling and surveillance of diseases at the University of South Carolina.